 The Proper Tools for Crime Scene Clean Up

-It is not advisable to let a novice handle crime scene clean up.
+It is not advisable to let a novice handle crime scene and blood cleanup.
 Bodily fluids are classified as hazardous materials and require special methods, equipment, and disposal so as to protect the people doing the cleaning and the general public.

 Equipment commonly used by professionals to clean up a crime scenes include: